 About

-The site focuses primarily on what’s happening in England and Wales.
-But it also offers some comparative context — particularly from the US where rap evidence is widely used in court cases and where there has been concerted push back against what US scholars call ‘rap on trial’.
+This site is a product of the research project Prosecuting Rap: Criminal Justice and UK Black Youth Expressive Culture at The University of Manchester and includes outputs and activities from that project.
+It focuses primarily on what’s happening in the UK.
+But it also offers comparative resources — particularly from the US where there has been concerted push back against what US scholars call ‘rap on trial’.

 Learn more